IPSAS - Cash Basis (2 days)

 - How does adoption of the Cash Basis IPSAS assist entities wishing to transition eventually to full accruals based accounting under IPSAS?

-- What are the recommendations for transitioning from the cash to the accrual basis of accounting?
+- What are the recommendations for transitioning from the cash to the accrual basis of accounting and what are the key features of IPSAS 33?

 - Where can guidance on IPSAS be found?